dannycho7/Productivity-InFocus/README.md

 # Productivity InFocus - Preventing you from yourself

 ## Productivity InFocus is a chrome extension that prevents procrastination!
-There I was, walking to my desk and ready to get some work done.
-I go on my laptop and open up tabs to facebook, youtube and gmail.
-The usual suspects.
-You can  predict what happened next.
+This chrome extension helps solve procrastination by sending you reminders when you're off task.<br/>

+-- Recently updated for the new youtube -- <br/>

 We've all been there.
 Two days before a deadline, you motivate yourself to work the rest of the day.
 And somehow you end up watching DIY cooking videos, one after another and scrolling endlessly through your Facebook newsfeed.
-As students, we know this situation all too well.
+As students, we know this situation all too well. <br/>

-LookFWD was originally inspired by my efforts to prevent this type of procrastination.
-At the start of the winter break, I dedicated myself to logging out of Facebook prior to closing the browser, and before I knew it I was only logging back on to Facebook once or twice a day to check messages. <br/>

-It seems that periodical reminders to stay on task can keep you in focus.
-By consistently asking you if watching an Entertainment video is the best choice 12 hours before a midterm, LookFWD aims to reduce procrastination, even if by a little bit.
-LookFWD will give warnings based on the category and metadata of the content being loaded by the browser and provide analytics based on the amount of time spent on non-educational videos<br/>

 Productivity InFocus will be your buddy looking out for you when you get off task.
-It reminds you before you start watching Youtube videos that aren’t educational related or when you’re on Facebook.<br/>
+It reminds you before you start watching Youtube videos that aren’t educational related or when you’re on Facebook. <br/>

-It works like this.
-We temporarily block the content you’re about to view as a reminder.
-You can then choose to view the content or go back to staying on task.
-Keep in mind you’re not blocked from using these sites, Productivity Infocus is just here to keep you from watching DIY cooking videos at 3am or whatever distraction you prefer.<br/>

-Not only that, but we remove the stupid thumbnails on Youtube that content creators use to distract you!
-You can now stay focused even if you’re on Youtube.<br/>

-At the end of the day, you can view your progress in a nice visual chart and keep yourself in focus.<br/>
+How it works: <br/>

+1. If you go on YouTube, there will no longer be thumbnails!
+Content creators will no longer be able to take control of your study time with clickbait and flashy images.

+2. And if our thumbnail remover wasn't already useful enough and you fall into the evil trap of watching a video, you will be prompted with a reminder - "Do you really have time for this?" before you begin watching.
+Keep in mind, we won't stop you from watching educational related videos though.
+Unlike other tools, we're not taking Facebook and Youtube away from you. (that would be horrific).
+We just want to 'guilt-trip' you when you want to be plugged in.

+3. We will hide Facebook News Feed and give you the option of proceeding to view newsfeed, or get back on task.
+By giving you these friendly reminders, Productivity InFocus will enable you to focus on the things you should be focusing on.
+It's time to say goodbye to procrastination and look forward to reaping the benefits of staying on task.

-We can prevent procrastination together!
+We can prevent procrastination together! <br/>

 ## General Functionalities: <br/>
-1. Reminds and alerts users when they're off task <br/>
+1. Reminds and alerts users when they're off task
-2. Blocks out thumbnails/clickbait along with preventing seamless youtube video streaming and facebook news feed scroll<br/>
+2. Blocks out thumbnails/clickbait along with preventing seamless youtube video streaming and facebook news feed scroll
-3. Scrapes Youtube and Facebook to hide comments on both platforms and videos on youtube based on categories<br/>
+3. Scrapes Youtube and Facebook to hide comments on both platforms and videos on youtube based on categories
-4. Provides inspirational quotes throughout the blocking of information<br/>
+4. Provides inspirational quotes throughout the blocking of information
-5. Provides analytics data visualization based on user activity via Chrome.storage API and Chart.js API<br/>
+5. Provides analytics data visualization based on user activity via Chrome.storage API and Chart.js API

-Technologies used: JavaScript, HTML/CSS, Chart.js API, Youtube SPF API, URI.js API, and various Chrome extension APIs
+Technologies used: JavaScript, HTML/CSS, Chart.js API, and various Chrome extension APIs No longer using: YouTube SPF API (Deprecated on new youtube) and URI.js API